 - 1 cup plain Greek Yogurt

 - 2 tablespoons nonfat milk more if needed

 - 2 tablespoons fresh chopped parsley optional

-- Cook macaroni according to package instructions (about 10 minutes).
+- Cook macaroni according to package instructions.
 You want them a little softer than al dente.
 Rinse with cold water to stop the cooking process.
 Drain and cool to room temperature or chill in the refrigerator.

 - In a small bowl, combine mayonnaise, greek yogurt, milk, honey and apple cider vinegar.
-Pour over cooled macaroni and stir to coat completely.
-Stir in carrots and onion.
+Pour over cooled macaroni and fold with a spatula to coat completely.
+Fold in carrots and onion.
 Chill until ready to serve.